Augusta, Maine: History

 Other Augusta firms produced lumber, sash, doors, window shutters, broom handles, stone cutters' tools, shoes, headstones, ice and furniture.
 The city developed as a publishing and shipping center.
-Today, government and post-secondary education are important businesses.
+As of 2024, health care, education, retail, and public administration contributed the majority of employment.

 Since the mid-eighteenth century, there has been a military presence in Augusta.
 Fort Western has not had troops garrisoned there since the 1790s, but in 1828, the U.S. Government built an arsenal to protect their interests from Britain.
 During the Civil War, Augusta was a rendezvous point for Union soldiers traveling to the front.
 Many of the soldiers camped on the green in front of the capitol building.
 In 1862, Camp E.D.
 Keyes was established in the northwestern portion of the city.

 During World War I, Camp Keyes was used as a mobilization and training camp for soldiers.
 The camp eventually became a headquarters for the Maine National Guard.
 In 1929, the state legislature approved the placement of the Augusta State Airport next to the camp.
 As the airport grew, the use of the camp as a training facility was no longer possible.
 Today, it is still used for administrative and logistical purposes by the National Guard.

 In the 19th century, Augusta got a regular steamboat service and the railroad.
 The city installed gas lights in 1859.
 A telephone service was available in 1880 and a local hospital in 1898.
 In the early 20th century, Augusta built two movie houses and a film production studio.